plusmobileapps/ktor-firebase-auth-sample/README.md

 # Ktor Firebase Auth Sample

 This is a [Ktor](https://ktor.io/) server sample that configures [authentication](https://ktor.io/docs/authentication.html) for use with the [Firebase Admin SDK](https://firebase.google.com/docs/admin/setup).

+For a more detailed description on how this project was configured, please check out this [article](https://plusmobileapps.com/2022/08/02/ktor-firebase-auth.html).

 ## Basic Usage